korykilpatrick/sim/README.md

 - Email: user@example.com
 - Password: password

-Or register a new account (no email verification required in the mock implementation).
+Or register a new account (no email verification required in the implementation).

 ## Notes

-This is a frontend-only implementation and doesn't include actual payment processing, data persistence, or real-time data.
-In a production environment, the MSW layer would be replaced with calls to a real backend API.
+This implementation uses mock data and doesn't include actual payment processing, data persistence, or real-time data.
+In a full production environment, you would replace the mock data with connections to your actual data sources and services.